-PLANT SALE LOCATION: 5311 Scotts Valley Drive, Scotts Valley, CA (behind Ivy's Porch)
+PLANT SALE LOCATION: 5311 Scotts Valley Drive, Scotts Valley, CA.

 Plus a full array of gardening supplies, soils, amendments and compost.

-Consider a gardening class to sharpen your skills, or a gift certificate to give to someone special for plants, supplies, or workshops.
+Consider a gardening class to sharpen your skills, or a gift certificate for plants, supplies, or workshops.

 To see photos of the varieties below, try our favorite tomato database: World Tomato Society.